Chuck McGrady

-Life and career
+Early life and education

 McGrady was born in Baltimore, Maryland.
 He earned a B.A. from Rhodes College in 1975 and his J.D.
 Mercer University School of Law in 1978.

+Career

-From1978 to 1979, he taught law at Wayne State University Law School; after that he was a law clerk and then a corporate counsel until 1992, when he became Executive Director of the Environmental & Conservation Organization of Henderson County.
+From 1978 to 1979, he taught law at Wayne State University Law School; after that he was a law clerk and then a corporate counsel until 1992, when he became Executive Director of the Environmental & Conservation Organization of Henderson County.
 He was an early leader of the Carolina Mountain Land Conservancy and served as President of the Sierra Club from 1998 to 2000.
 In 2009–10 he was Executive Director of the North Carolina Youth Camp Association, and he is director emeritus of Falling Creek Camp in Tuxedo, North Carolina.

 Political career

 He served on the council of the Village of Flat Rock from 1997 to 2001.
 In 2004 he was elected to the Henderson County Board of Commissioners, where he served until being elected to the North Carolina General Assembly in 2010, succeeding Carolyn Justus.
 He was the chairman of the House Appropriations and Alcoholic Beverage Control Committees for the 2019-20 session.
-In May 2019, McGrady announced that he will not seek re-election in 2020.
+In May 2019, McGrady announced that he would not seek re-election in 2020.